Skip to main content

 </dependency>

-Now we can rewrite the previous example, by just adding @ServiceConnection without having to explicitly configure spring.datasource.url, spring.datasource.username and spring.datasource.password using @DynamicPropertySource approach.
+Now, we can rewrite the previous example by adding @ServiceConnection without having to explicitly configure spring.datasource.url, spring.datasource.username, and spring.datasource.password using the @DynamicPropertySource approach.

 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)